ireneni/cat_music_video_generator/README.md

 # Cat Music Video Generator

-The cat music video generator is a Flask webapp that takes any song and creates a lyric video with CAT PICTURES.
+The cat music video generator is a Flask webapp that takes any song and creates a lyric video from CAT PICTURES.
 This project was inspired by [catmusicvideo](https://www.tiktok.com/@catmusicvideo).
 Here it is in action:

 https://github.com/ireneni/cat_music_video_generator/assets/36576160/55105056-57b0-4735-86f6-61a8704ee5a0